JasonDGian/personal-projects/MIXBOX/project_draft_V3.md

     </tr>
 </table>

-I did not add any additional tolerances were  to this reference model.
+I did not add any additional tolerances to this reference model.
 Its purpose was to reproduce the original component as accurately as possible.
 I decided instead to add any required clearances and tolerances later when designing the surrounding enclosure.

 **Reference Model Results**
 After combining the validated profiles, dimensional measurements, and functional features, I was able to reconstruct the LED module as a complete reference model.